Google Glass 2: Hands-free remote working

 The Google Glass for Enterprise Edition 2 is lightweight, dust and water resistant.
 The Glass 2 has new safety frames that are sturdy enough for use in rugged industrial environments such as factory floors and construction sites.

-Google has also added a bigger battery to the Glass 2, together with support for Android Enterprise Mobile Device Management to increase mobility and flexibility for deployed staff and remote users on the go.
+Google has also added a bigger battery to the Glass 2, together with support for Android Enterprise Mobile Device Management to increase mobility and flexibility for deployed personnel and remote users on the go.

 Google Glass 2: Hardware Specifications